Josh @jcefidel, about your tweet, pictured at right, I'm honored!

 - Samsung’s insanely fast new SSDs won’t work in your MacBook

 Sep 21 2016 by Chris Smith at BGR

 The 960 Pro is the world’s fastest, according to Samsung, and will come in a 2TB version, which will be the highest capacity commercially available for M.2 NVMe SSDs.
 512GB and 1TB versions will also be available to buyers, with prices starting at $329.99.
 The 960 Evo, meanwhile, will ship in 250GB, 500GB, and 1TB options, with the cheapest model priced at $129.99.

-News broke that the Samsung 960 PRO and EVO are now available for pre-order, but the only source seems to be directly on Samsung's site for now.
+News broke that the Samsung 960 PRO and EVO are now available for pre-order, but the only source seems to be directly on Samsung's My Orders for now.
 If you appreciate this article, consider using one of these affiliate shopping links when placing your pre-order, full disclosure details below-right:

 Let's try a different sort order, in ascending cost order.

 Which one am I getting?
 At the loss of about 10% overall performance, I'm going with the biggest size in the EVO line, the 1TB Samsung 960 EVO.
 Why?
 It features a humongous 42GB of SLC cache, unlike the lower sizes, explained here.
 That means an entire VM that I clone can fit in its write cache, which should make for some pretty spectacular performance when deploying VMs from templates.
 This is a common thing when I'm tinkering in my home lab, enjoying my platinum tier of VMware VMFS datastore.
 Oh, and it's saving me $150 over the same-size 1TB PRO, and I just cannot justify or afford that 2TB PRO.